zyx/callgrapher/README.md

 Usage
 -----
-Require 'classgraphr' and call trace_class_dependencies, passing in a block containing the code you want to graph.
+Require 'callgrapher' and call trace_class_dependencies, passing in a block containing the code you want to graph.
 A Hash of sets will be returned, ready for proccesing with make_class_graph.
 Calling make_class_graph uses the `dot` command to generate a graph & save it to /tmp/graph.png.